Local Statement for Newport/Morehead City, NC

 * FLOODING RAIN

-- Peak Rainfall Amounts: Additional around 1 inch
+- Peak Rainfall Amounts: Additional 4-8 inches, with locally

 - THREAT TO LIFE AND PROPERTY THAT INCLUDES TYPICAL FORECAST